UCLComputerScience/pgta/intern.md

 1. Check you are eligible to apply.
 2. Find
    a [vacancy](https://script.google.com/macros/s/AKfycbxy3jRljUsf5ynnCYh8bpXG19pHqBldXhgrBYhocHMRLGI2aa0iO18SbsvHPSMQT4aH/exec).
-3. Submit an application form for each vacancy you wish to apply for by the deadlines shown in [Key Dates](./keydates.html).
+3. Submit an [application form (link TBC)]() for each vacancy you wish to apply for by the deadlines shown in [Key Dates](./keydates.html).
 4. Please wait to be contacted by the hiring module leader who will discuss your application with you.
 If you are hired, you will receive an email confirmation from csc.postgradta@ucl.ac.uk.